 The regulatory framework for privacy, data protection and security matters are rapidly evolving and are likely to remain volatile for the foreseeable future.
-Our handling of personal data is subject to various data protection, information security and other telecommunications regulations where we offer our solutions around the world.
-We also may find it necessary or desirable to join industry or other self-regulatory bodies or other information security or data protection-related organizations that require us to comply with rules pertaining to data protection and information security.
+Our handling of personal data is subject to various data protection, cybersecurity, information security and other telecommunications regulations or requirements where we offer our solutions around the world.
+We also may find it necessary or desirable to join industry or other self-regulatory bodies or other cybersecurity or information security or data protection-related organizations that require us to comply with rules pertaining to privacy, data protection, cybersecurity, and information security.
 Further, we may be bound by additional, more stringent contractual obligations and other actual and asserted obligations, such as industry standards, relating to our collection, use and disclosure of personal, financial and other data.
 Changes in laws or regulations that adversely affect the use of the internet, including laws impacting net neutrality, could also impact our business.

-The U.S. federal government, and various state and foreign governments, have adopted or proposed laws and regulations on the collection, distribution, use and storage of information relating to individuals.
+The U.S. federal government, and various state and foreign governments, have adopted or proposed laws and regulations on the collection, distribution, use storage and other processing of information relating to individuals.
 Such laws and regulations may, among other things, require companies to implement privacy and security policies, permit customers to access, correct and delete information stored or maintained by such companies, inform individuals of security breaches that affect their information, and, in some cases, obtain individuals' consent to use information for certain purposes.
-Just within the U.S., privacy laws in Colorado, Connecticut, Utah, and Virginia, and significant changes to California's primary privacy law, will go into effect in 2023 and a federal data privacy law is being considered.
-The number of emerging and existing data privacy laws creates the risk that obligations may be interpreted inconsistently between jurisdictions which may generate tension with our efforts to align our practices to comply with our privacy, data protection, and security obligations globally.
+Just within the U.S., privacy laws in multiple states have gone or will go into effect between 2023 and 2026, and a federal data privacy law is being considered.
+The number of emerging and existing data privacy laws and regulations creates the risk that obligations may be interpreted inconsistently between jurisdictions which may generate tension with our efforts to align our practices to comply with our privacy, data protection, and security obligations globally.
 Many of these laws and regulations impose substantial penalties for noncompliance.